 Environment variables

 Developing automations requires a paid plan.
-Don't have a paid plan?
+Don't have one?
 Join the Developer Program and provision a sandbox with access to all Slack features for free.

 Storing and using environment variables in an application allows for certain variables to be maintained outside of the code of the application.
 You can use environment variables from within Slack functions, triggers, and manifests.